 It’s creativity, copy, and value that stimulates folks to subscribe.
 Individuals want to subscribe to unique offers that have attractive value propositions.
 For instance, my exit-intent pop-up offers free access to my next online course and attracts a 1.5 percent conversion rate.
 Not bad, but perhaps I can run an A/B test to see if a different offer can garner a 3 to 5 percent conversion rate.

 Another important consideration concerns copywriting and the wording on your forms.
 We have to sell visitors on why they should subscribe without overdoing it.
 Trigger words such as access, exclusive, secret, hacks, special, and limited project urgency to become a subscriber.

 There are several items you can offer to encourage sign-ups including:

 - Member or subscriber-only content

 - Video or webinar

 - Access to a private Facebook group or membership

 4) List Building Plugin

-Your sign up incentive will depend on you, but opt-in form deployment and design will depend on the plugin you choose.
-A good place to start is in understanding which plugin features are critical to list building success.
+Your sign-up incentive will depend on you, but opt-in form deployment and design will depend on the plugin you use.
+A good place to start is in understanding which plugin features are critical to list building.

 |Form customization||The degree to which you can customize templates.|